A Visit to Angel Home – Rajahmundry, Andhra Pradesh

 The Nearby Town of Rajahmundry

-Gautam’s story is an example of how Angel Home has made an enormous difference in the life of a child and his family.
-Gautam is 11 years old and joined Angel Home last year.
-Not long ago his father, a truck driver, passed away due to an illness.
+Gautam’s story is an example of how Angel Home has made an enormous difference in the life of a child and his family. when Gautam was about 10 years old, his father, a truck driver, passed away due to an illness.
 Gautam said that when his father was alive they had enough food to eat and all the relatives used to visit them often.
 But after his father passed away, his world turned upside down.
 His family’s relatives abandoned them, and they had to struggle to afford one meal a day.
-His mother was a housewife before, but now works as a maid and tries hard to support her family of three children (11, 9 and 4) with her meager earnings.
+His mother was a housewife before but starting working as a maid, trying hard to support her family of three children (11, 9 and 4) with her meager earnings.
 Fortunately, one of her relatives saw their desperate hardship and recommended Angel Home.
 Today, as a result of loving care from the staff and daily nurturing of his body, mind and spirit, Gautam is very active and learning well.
 His contagious smile reflects how happy he is to be at Angel Home.

 History of Angel Home

 Angel Home was started by Solomon Mungamuri’s family as part of a social services group they founded.
-Solomon was the leader.
+The home was named for his mother, Angel.
 They joined with Bethania Kids in 2004.
 Two of the staff, Mani and Santi, have worked with Solomon for 16 years overseeing Angel Home.
-Built in 2008, the home has room for 45 boys.
-There is a nice field for recreation, including cricket, volleyball, and soccer games, playgrounds and space for trees.
+The current facility was built in 2008 and has room for 45 boys, a field for cricket, volleyball, and soccer games, playgrounds and space for trees.
 Most of the boys come from poor local villages.
-Angel was the name of Solomon’s mother.
-His family are Lutheran and his father built churches in India.

 How can you help?